1upHealth

 Seed Round in 2017

 Valor Performance, Inc. is a Boston-based company that specializes in leadership and performance coaching.
-Established in 2017, it offers a digital platform designed to enhance the mental game and mindset of professionals, particularly managers and executives.
-The platform provides tailored programs, performance coaching, research-based exercises, and metrics for tracking progress.
-Additionally, Valor Performance emphasizes a scalable approach to professional training, ensuring a premium coaching experience through both digital resources and one-on-one interactions.
-The company's focus on coaching and analytics aims to help clients achieve and maintain peak performance in their professional roles.
+Established in 2017, it has developed a comprehensive digital platform designed to enhance the mental game and mindset of professionals, particularly managers and executives.
+The platform offers tailored programs, performance coaching, and research-based exercises aimed at fostering peak performance.
+Additionally, Valor Performance provides progress metrics and a community focused on continuous improvement, ensuring a premium coaching experience that remains scalable.
+The company is dedicated to bridging the professional training gap through its innovative solutions.

 Semma Therapeutics